Menu

 Inclusion

+Over several years we have worked to ensure both our Federation schools meet the requirements and expectations of the document linked below, 'Ordinarily Available Provision which sets out what all our teachers and classes should have in place as established practice, to help us meet the needs of ALL learners.
 All Hertfordshire maintained schools have a similar approach to meeting the needs of pupils with Special Educational Needs and/or Disabilities (SEND).
-They are supported by the Local Authority to ensure that all pupils, regardless of their specific needs, make the best possible progress in school.
+We are supported by the Local Authority to ensure that all pupils, regardless of their specific needs, make the best possible progress in school.
 Schools aim to be inclusive, with the needs of SEND pupils being met in a mainstream setting wherever possible.
+Our staff have regular training, led by our SENCO team and external specialists, on how to meet a range of needs and how to make reasonable adjustments and adaptations for learners across our curriculum.
+The 'Ordinarily Available Provision' document from Herts is helpful for parents in understanding what we can put in place for your child:

-If you want to talk about your child’s special educational need or disability the Inclusion Leads can be contacted in school.
+If you want to talk about your child’s special educational need or disability the Inclusion team can be contacted in school.
 Appointments can be made via the school office.

 For questions and answers about the type of support we are able to provide at Bushey Primary Education Federation, please read the documents below.
 (In response to parent feedback we have included a simplified version of the Information Report which outlines the main elements).